Optimal Learning for Structured Bandits: Numerical Experiments

 As remarked in Example \ref{ex:structured-problems-2}, the class of dispersion bandits has not been studied before.
 Hence, we compare the performance of DUSA with the KL-UCB bandit policy of \citet{cappe2013kullback} in terms of their regret where we remark that the latter policy does not exploit the dispersion structure fully.
 In Figure \ref{fig:plot-dispersion}, we present the average cumulative regret as a function of the number of rounds over all dispersion bandit instances; see the filled curves in the figure.
 The shaded area depicts the variation of this average over the considered runs and instances.
 Unlike KL-UCB bandit policy, our policy DUSA is able to exploit the dispersion bandit structure optimally.

 {Finally, we separately depict the average regret on the nondeceitful dispersion bandit instances accumulated by both DUSA and KL-UCB as dotted curves.
-(In nondeceitful dispersion bandit instances, the set of deceitful arms is empty.)
 The empirical evidence confirms here, as we pointed out in Remark \ref{remark:nondeceitful-bandits}, that on such nondeceitful bandit instances, DUSA suffers a regret which remains bounded in the number of rounds.
 The KL-UCB policy is not even rate-optimal here as its regret on nondeceitful instances increases in the number of rounds. }

 }